Why Fieldwork in Xizhou?

 Coursework & Syllabi

 You take three core courses that explore the program’s theme and are placed into your appropriate language class level for a total of 12 credits.
-Students that need a math component will also take a 3-credit course for a total of 15 recommended credits.
 Explore the details of each course within the syllabi below.

 Understanding China from Diverse Perspectives